 Farmers’ markets support smaller producers who handpick varieties like these for their adaptability to your region, for their culinary uses, and for their flavour, aroma, and texture.
 Produce is harvested within 24 hours of being sold at market, and always at peak ripeness.
 Animals are raised outdoors, weather-permitting, on diets that are better suited to their anatomy (goodbye corn, hello grass).
 This is why farmers’ markets carry unique types of produce, meat, and dairy that always tastes so fresh and full of flavour.

-There are farmers’ markets across the Valley, from Canal Flats to Golden, running Wednesdays-Sundays.
-You can find a Market Trail schedule on our downloadable guide at foodandfarm.ca.
+There are farmers’ markets across the Valley, from Canal Flats to Golden, running Wednesdays-Sundays, check out our Market Trail to find the next market nearest you.
 Can’t make it to a market?
 Many Valley retailers are working hard to source and promote food from local producers too.
 But the season isn’t long!
 So grab a tote and shop local food, because you know local tastes better.